Trust-In-Bharat/nirmata-site/guides/governance-risk/gl-q06.md

 ## Metrics / KPIs
 - % objectives on track.
 - Variance vs target (by KPI).
-- # improvements raised from reviews.
+- Number of improvements raised from reviews.

 ## Low-Cost / Open-Source Options (MSME)